ubaldot/vim-writegood/README.md

 It is nothing but a simple Vim9 wrapper around [write-good](https://github.com/btford/write-good) and [vale](https://vale.sh).
-You choose which one you want to use.
+You choose which one to use.

 ## Requirements
 You must have [write-good](https://github.com/btford/write-good) and/or
 [vale](https://vale.sh) installed.
 Note that [vale](https://vale.sh)
 need some configuration work.
-Check the docs for more info.
+Check its docs for more info.

 Oh, and you need Vim9 of course.